Net Nanny Review 2024: Good Enough for Your Family?

 Net Nanny Review: Quick Expert Summary

 Net Nanny offers lots of parental control features to keep your child safe both online and offline.
-It has easy-to-use apps, great customer service, and reasonably-priced plans that are backed with a 14-day money-back guarantee.
+It has easy-to-use apps, great customer service, and reasonably-priced plans.

 Net Nanny has all industry-standard parental control features like web and app filtering, screen time management, location tracking, and activity reports.
-It can only block 120+ apps on iOS devices, but it’s able to block access to any app on Android, including apps like phone and camera.
-It also has extra features that allow it to monitor YouTube activity (only in a browser), lock the settings menu (on Android), and protect the app from being deleted (not available on iOS).
+It also has extra features that allow it to monitor YouTube activity and social media apps, and it protects the app from being deleted (not available on iOS).

-While I really like Net Nanny, it has a few drawbacks that are hard to ignore — its YouTube monitoring feature is unable to monitor activity in the YouTube app, it can’t block as many iOS apps as top competitor Qustodio, and it doesn’t let you set time limits for specific apps.
+While I really like Net Nanny, it has a few drawbacks that are hard to ignore — it’s not available on Android devices, it can’t block as many iOS apps as top competitor Qustodio, and it doesn’t let you set time limits for specific apps.

 Net Nanny allows 1-20 simultaneous connections depending on which of its 3 annual plans you choose.
 No matter which you pick, though, all of the plans include a 14-day money-back guarantee.

-🏅 Overall Rank Ranked 8th from 26 parental controls
+🏅 Overall Rank Ranked 8th out of 27 parental controls

 🖥️ Web & App Filtering